Void-Event-Hub/modlogger/README.md

 - `matchExactModName`: Whether to match the exact mod name when checking for banned mods.
 If this is set to false, any mod ID that contains the banned mod ID will be detected.
 - `commandPermissionLevel`: The permission level required to run ModLogger commands.
 Set to -1 to disable commands.
 - `bypassKickPermissionLevel`: The permission level required to bypass kicks.
 Set to -1 to disable.
+- `playerWhitelist`: An array of player usernames that are exempt from being kicked or banned.
 - `webhook`: The configuration for Discord webhooks.
   - `discordWebhook`: The URL of the Discord webhook to send messages to.
 If this is not set, Discord messages will not be sent.
   - `onBanned`: Whether to send a Discord message when a banned mod is detected.